 If you enjoy Chinese-inspired dishes, you definitely have to check out my recipe for Easy Chicken Fried Rice!

-- 2 Ibs ground beef (you could also use pork or turkey sausage)
+- 2 pounds ground beef, you could also use pork or turkey sausage

 - 2 Tablespoons minced garlic

 - 4 Tablespoons soy sauce

 - 2 bunches green onions, chopped